souyang/unit-grader/THIRD_PARTY_TOOLS.md

 ### Why we choose PDM

 We chose PDM for its modern and efficient dependency management, which allows for faster and more reliable project setups.
 It provides features like parallel installations, deterministic builds, and improved performance compared to traditional package managers.
+It also could auto correct the package version to make it compatible with target python versions.

 ### Comparison with other tools
 - PDM is PEP compliant using pyproject.toml and lockfile specification.
-- PDM could automatically resolve the package version to make it compatible with target python versions
+- PDM could automatically resolve the package version to make it compatible with target python versions.
-- PDM has the option to run custom shell scripts and make the development much simple
+- PDM has the option to run custom shell scripts and make the development and devop scripts much simple.
 - PDM is 90% faster than `Pipenv` and 68% faster than `Poetry` regarding installing dependencies with cache and reuse lockfile.
-- You can group your development dependencies in group for better package orgnaization

 ## Typer